JONSASSE/432-2018/slides/class03/README.md

 ## Announcements After Class 03

-We got through Slide 22.
-I'll post a new version of the slides soon, only containing those slides, and correcting some typos.
+I've posted a new version of the slides, only containing those we discussed and correcting some typos.
+The audio files are up, too.